ic-myXMB/MYBB-THEME_MYBBCOMMLIKE/README.md

 This theme started simply as a written tutorial provided for users via a community post describing step by step on how to create such.

-If you desire is to see the tutorial steps to create this theme from start to finish:
+If your desire is to see just the tutorial steps done to create this theme from start to finish:

+View:

 https://github.com/ic-myXMB/MYBB-THEME_MYBBCOMMLIKE/blob/main/TUT_Createanewmybbcomliketheme.txt